 Talent uses filter paper to dry excess solution from the specimen fragment.
 TEXT: Avoid touching the tissue fragment with paper.

 Next, use superglue to attach the tissue to the vibratome specimen dish until it is firmly adhered to the dish and in contact with the agarose block [1].
-Place the vibratome specimen disk into the vibratome buffer tray – which is filled with bubbling slicing solution [2-TXT].
+Place the vibratome specimen disk into the vibratome buffer tray..

 Talent superglues the tissue to the vibratome specimen dish.

 Talent places the vibratome specimen disk into the vibratome buffer tray.
-TEXT: Solution must be bubbling through the whole process.

 Lock the knife holder in place with the razor blade firmly fixed [1].
-Ensure that the slicing solution is covering both the specimen and the blade [2].
-Then, begin slicing the specimen into 200 micrometer slices [3].
+Add slicing solution and ensure that it is covering both the specimen and the blade [2].
+[2-TXT] Then, begin slicing the specimen into 200 micrometer slices [3].

 Talent locks the knife holder in place with the razor blade firmly fixed.

-Talent checks to ensure that the slicing solution is covering both the specimen and the blade.
+Talent adds slicing solution and checks that the slicing solution is covering both the specimen and the blade.
+TEXT: Solution must be bubbling through the whole process.

 Talent slices the specimen.
 Film a whole slice being produced and released.
 Videographer: The authors have indicated that this step is one of the most important for viewers to see, and one of the most difficult in the procedure.